 You can definitely use frozen cranberries, although just be aware that it will take longer to cook the sauce.

-You cannot use dried cranberries to make cranberry sauce.
+You cannot use dried cranberries to make this cranberry sauce.

-Can I use less sugar in this recipe?
+Can I use less sugar in cranberry-orange sauce?

 No, you can't, and there are two reasons why.
 First, cranberry sauce without sugar can be bitter and is, at the very least, incredibly tart.
 Second, the sugar helps the sauce to set up to a jelly like consistency.
 If your sauce doesn't have enough sugar, it will stay a liquid.